alpacahq/typescript-sdk/README.md

 })();
 ```

-Authentication is handled for you by the client on first subscription, so you can get back to code 😉.
+Authentication is handled for you by the client on first subscription.
+The client will automatically reconnect if the connection is lost.
+If you want to manually reconnect, you can access the WebSocket instance directly.

 ## Need Help?